markdist/markdist.github.com/services.md

 ------------
 Our expanding vehicle fleet is what allows us to guarantee prompt delivery of goods to any part of Albania.
 It currently includes:

-* 27 Caddy Vans used by our Pre-Sale Representatives
+* 7 heavy trucks for delivery (GVW of 10+ tons)
-* 8 Heavy Trucks for Delivery (GVW of 10+ tons)
+* 36 medium delivery vans (GVW of 2-3 tons) used by our VSRs and delivery staff
-* 9 Light Delivery Vans
+* 59 light delivery vans (GVW of 0.5-2 tons) used by our VSRs
-* 70 Light Vans used by our Van Sale Representatives
+* 27 mini vans (GVW of less than 0.5 tons) used by our PSRs
-* 46 cars used by our Supervisors, Key Accounts Managers, Business Unit Managers, Marketing and Promotion, Merchandisers and Office Staff
+* 68 cars and mini-buses used by our supervisors, key account managers, business unit managers, marketing and promotion team, merchandisers and for staff transportation

 <div style="text-align: center;"><img class="border" src="images/vans.jpg" alt="Fleet"/></div>